Insurance companies don't always do the right thing.

-- refuses or fails to act reasonably and quickly regarding claims
+- Refuses / fails to act reasonably and handle your claim quickly

-- misrepresents important facts in the policy provisions
+- Misrepresents important facts about your policy and it's provisions

-- refuses to take action on your claim within a reasonable time after it has the necessary information
+- Refuses to take action on your claim within a reasonable time

-- fails to pay a claim without conducting a reasonable investigation
+- Fails to pay your claim without a reasonable investigation

-- does not make reasonable efforts to protect your interests when liability has become reasonably clear
+- Does protect your interests when liability has become reasonably clear

-- fails to provide a reasonable explanation of the reasons for denying a claim
+- Fails to provide a reasonable explanation for your claim's denial

-- advises its insured not to hire an attorney
+- Advises you not to hire an attorney

 While this is not a complete list, we hope you'll be better equipped to identify bad faith.